craftcms/docs/docs/3.x/dev/functions.md

 [min](https://twig.symfony.com/doc/2.x/functions/min.html) | Returns the lowest value in an array.
 [ol](#ol) | Outputs an array of items as an ordered list.
 [parent](https://twig.symfony.com/doc/2.x/functions/parent.html) | Returns the parent block’s output.
+[parseBooleanEnv](#parsebooleanenv) | Parses a string as an environment variable or alias having a boolean value.
 [parseEnv](#parseenv) | Parses a string as an environment variable or alias.
 [plugin](#plugin) | Returns a plugin instance by its handle.
 [random](https://twig.symfony.com/doc/2.x/functions/random.html) | Returns a random value.